Academic Research

 West Africa

-Alvin Mulinge’s article, “Beyond Borders,” capturing transformative encounters with Islam at ITCJ.
+Alvin Mulinge's "Beyond Borders," capturing transformative encounters with Islam at ITCJ.

 Senegal

-Research Journey exploring how Muslim and Christian communities navigate shared landscapes.
+Research exploring how Muslim and Christian communities navigate shared landscapes.

 Week as Peacemaker in Residence, engaging students on nonviolent action and reconciliation.

-Finally, these updates announce an essay competition, part of an initiative to engage emerging thinkers on the topic of interfaith relations in Africa, in the context of the 60th anniversary of Nostra Aetate.
-As we navigate complex religious and cultural landscapes, the insights shared in these updates encourage us to approach interfaith engagement with humility, openness, and a commitment to dialogue.
+These updates also announce an essay competition, engaging emerging thinkers on interfaith relations in Africa — marking the 60th anniversary of Nostra Aetate.
+We approach this work with humility, openness, and an unwavering commitment to dialogue.

 Islamic Studies Initiative